talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 Trello is the main way in which we can communicate with the client what we are currently doing, what we did and what we are going to do in the future.
-This means that that we need to keep it up to date and inform the client that he can keep an eye on the project at any moment just by looking at the cards on Trello.
+This means that we need to keep it up to date and inform the client that he can keep an eye on the project at any moment just by looking at the cards on Trello.